xiix0/scam/README.md

-Tuesday is the Wednesday of the rest of your life.
+Someone is speaking well of you.

+How unusual!